The Story Behind the Curtain: A Case Study in Strategically Planning Communication

 Obermayer, a reporter with the German newspaper Suddeutche Zeitung, responded, “Who are you?”
-John Doe said, “I’m nobody.
+John Doe replied, “I’m nobody.
 Just a concerned citizen.”[ii]

-This exchange began the transfer of 11.5 million documents and the year-long investigation involving more than 370 journalists from about 100 news organizations across more than 70 countries that was internally known as Project Prometheus, but what we now know as The Panama Papers.[iii]
+This exchange began the transfer of 11.5 million documents and the year-long investigation involving more than 370 journalists from around 100 news organizations across more than 70 countries, internally known as Project Prometheus.
+Or, as we now know it, The Panama Papers.[iii]

 The Panama Papers encompass a full 2.6 terabytes of data—about 2,000 times larger than WikiLeaks in 2010—making this the biggest leak in history.
 The Panama Papers cover 40 years’ worth of internal documents from the Panamanian law firm Mossack Fonseca, whose specialty seems to be the creation of shell companies all over the world that many of its clients have used to hide secret assets.[iv]